Ammsiss/TLPI_Exercises/NOTES.md

 - Figure out how to not auto compile c files in chapters that are just sym linked library source files.

+- Make your own program using sockets or posix message queues to send the chat.html or conversations.json file to the linux box.